SixxCodes/SixxCodes/README.md

 * I OPEN ISSUES ON GITHUB JUST SO I COULD RANT ABOUT THAT SPECIFIC REPOSITORY, I USE THEM LIKE DIARIES!
 * I LIKE BREAD!
 I pair them with everything.
 Coffee, soup, pasta, tea, milk, cup noodles, and etc.
 * I started learning programming when I was 16!
+* I originally started learning about languages when I was 12 years old and stumbled upon HTML and CSS.
-* My dream is to be a software engineer/developer in the future.
+* My dream is to be a software / web in the future.
 * I also want to make my own indie games! :>
-* I began with C#, HTML, CSS, and JavaScript.
+* I began with HTML, CSS, C#, and JavaScript.
 * Later, I learned Java in my first year of school.
 * In my second year, I started learning Python and SQL!
-* Now, I'm still on my 2nd Year and I'm also learning GDscript and Dart and Flutter.
+I'm also learning GDscript and Dart and Flutter.

 <br/>